The Tangerine Savings Account is popular with Canadians looking for a fee-free way to grow their money and super easy online banking options.

 - No account fees.
 There are no account fees or service charges associated with a Tangerine Savings Account.

 - Easily move funds between accounts.
 It’s easy to transfer money between your savings account and a linked Tangerine chequing account via online banking.
-(Tangerine Chequing Accounts come with free Interac e-Transfers.)
+(Tangerine No-Fee Daily Chequing Accounts come with free Interac e-Transfers.)

-- Lower rates than online competitors: Although Tangerine offers higher interest rates than the major banks, some of its online competitors offer higher rates.
+- Lower rates than other digital competitors: Although the Tangerine HISA offers higher interest rates than the major banks, some of its competitors offer higher rates.

-- No physical branches to make cash deposits and receive in-person service: As an online bank, Tangerine may not be suitable for customers make a lot of cash deposits or who prefer face-to-face interactions with bank representatives.
+- No physical branches to make cash deposits and receive in-person service: As a digital bank, Tangerine may not be suitable for customers make a lot of cash deposits or who prefer face-to-face interactions with bank representatives.

 - Minimum age requirement: You have to be at least 16 years old to open a Tangerine Savings Account.
 Young savers will have to look elsewhere if they want a secure way to grow their funds.